GiselleSerate/support_scraper/README.md

 # Support Scraper

-Scrapes the support portal for specified release notes or raw files.
+Scrapes the Palo Alto Networks support portal for specified release notes or raw files.
 Written for Python 3.7.
+For this to work, you'll need a support portal login.

 ## Setup
 Download [Google Chrome](https://www.google.com/chrome/) and a corresponding [Chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads).